 To be able to understand how bean bag filling does or does not affect the environment, it is first necessary to comprehend what filling is and how it is manufactured.
 The vast majority of, and best quality, bean bag filling is made from virgin expanded polystyrene (EPS) beads.

 EPS is considered one of the best materials made for both packaging and construction.
-It is very popular in the electronics industry, and EPS foam protects many other items the average person purchases every day.
+It is very popular in the electronics industry.
+EPS foam protects many other items the average person purchases every day.
 There are some qualities that make it a prized material in many industries, including bean bag design and manufacturing.
 It is light yet durable, rigid and resistant to pressure.
 It also provides superior thermal insulation and can be fabricated in numerous ways for a broad range of applications.
-EPS beads are used in the majority of bean bag chairs around the world.
+EPS beads are used in the majority of bean bag chairs in Australia.

 How is EPS Manufactured?